ubclaunchpad/LP-website/handbook/project-management/sprints.md

 * [`ubclaunchpad/ubclaunchpad.com#14`](https://github.com/ubclaunchpad/ubclaunchpad.com/issues/14)
   * ✅ Description includes a clear set of functionality that an implementation must achieve (the definition of completion)
-  * ✅ Discussion includes images of wireframes, ideas, and implementation considerations
+  * ✅ Discussion includes ideas, a (literal) sketch of the implementation, and links to relevant resources
 * [`ubclaunchpad/rocket#207`](https://github.com/ubclaunchpad/rocket2/issues/207)
   * ✅ Description includes a clear purpose ("the current implementation is unsustainable") and a clear definition of completion ("a new command to do x")
   * ✅ Discussion questions the specifics of the feature, how it will work, and links to relevant issues
 * [`ubclaunchpad/inertia#133`](https://github.com/ubclaunchpad/inertia/issues/133)
-  * ✅ Description includes clear goals of the task, as well as a (literal) sketch of what an implementation might look like
+  * ✅ Description includes clear goals of the task, as well as a sketch of what an implementation might look like
   * ✅ Discussion links relevant documentation to dependencies
 * [`ubclaunchpad/inertia#626`](https://github.com/ubclaunchpad/inertia/issues/626)
   * ✅ Description includes a full error log and reproduction steps - this is useful for anyone trying to fix the problem!